Water Quality

 Fluoridation and Dental Fluorosis

 Mandated by State law, water fluoridation is a widely accepted practice proven safe and effective for preventing and controlling tooth decay.
-Our fluoride target level in the water is 0.7 milligram per liter (mg/L, or part per million, ppm), consistent with the May 2015 State regulatory guidance on optimal fluoride level.
-Infants fed formula mixed with water containing fluoride at this level may still have a chance of developing tiny white lines or streaks in their teeth.
-These marks are referred to as mild to very mild fluorosis, and are often only visible under a microscope.
+Based on the recommendation from the Centers for Disease Control and Prevention (CDC) and the State Water Resources Control Board’s (SWRCB) regulatory guidance, the San Francisco Public Utilities Commission has maintained an optimal fluoride level at 0.7 milligram per liter (mg/L, or part per million, ppm), since 2015.
+The optimal level provides the benefits of tooth decay prevention while minimizing the chance that children develop dental fluorosis.
+Infants fed formula mixed with water containing fluoride at this level may still have a chance of developing mild to very mild fluorosis, which can cause tiny white lines or streaks in their teeth.
+These marks are often only visible under a microscope.
 Even in cases where the marks are visible, they do not pose any health risk.
-The Centers of Disease Control (CDC) considers it safe to use optimally fluoridated water for preparing infant formula.
-To lessen this chance of dental fluorosis, you may choose to use low-fluoride bottled water to prepare infant formula.
-Nevertheless, children may still develop dental fluorosis due to fluoride intake from other sources such as food, tooth paste, and dental products.
+To lessen the chance of dental fluorosis, you may choose to use low-fluoride bottled water to prepare infant formula.
+Nevertheless, children may still develop dental fluorosis due to fluoride intake from other sources such as food, toothpaste, and dental products.
 Contact your healthcare provider or the SWRCB if you have concerns about dental fluorosis.
-For additional information about fluoridation or oral health, visit the SWRCB website here or the CDC website www.cdc.gov/fluoridation
+For additional information about fluoridation or oral health, visit the SWRCB website here or the CDC website.

 No PFAS Detected

-PFAs are man-made chemicals that have been used in the industry and comsumer products since the 1940s.
+PFAS are man-made chemicals that have been used in industrial and consumer products since the 1940s.
 We did not detect PFAS in our water.
 To learn more, CLICK HERE.

 Unregulated Contaminant Monitoring Rule